BrucePerens/lucky_render/README.md

 ## render_to_text_response: Render to a Lucky::TextResponse.

-This has the same arguments as `render_to_string`, but returns a `Lucky::TextResponse`.
+This is a lot like the `html` macro you'd usually use in actions, but it doesn't insist on being invoked inside of an action rather than another object.
+It has the same arguments as `render_to_string`, but returns a `Lucky::TextResponse`.
-That is the object that Actions must return, so it can facilitate programatic rendering in your action, for example rendering a different page depending on the arguments to the action.
+That is the object that Actions must return, so it can facilitate programatic rendering in your action, for example: having classes with methods to render them, and rendering a different class depending on the arguments to your action.